How to Cook Steak in a Cast-Iron Skillet

 Few meals are more iconic than a hearty cast-iron steak dinner.
-When paired with smashed potatoes, roasted asparagus and a wedge salad, steak is the perfect way to celebrate or indulge.
+When paired with smashed potatoes, roasted asparagus and a wedge salad, steak is the perfect way to celebrate or indulge (you can also take it up a notch with this custom branding iron).
+Whipping up your own homemade steak seasoning blend only takes it up a notch.
 While you can always visit the best steakhouse in your state, it’s pretty simple and satisfying to make steak at home.

 The Best Cast-Iron Steak Recipe